fimatmon/Navigate/README.md

 # Navigate
-Navigation demo game - CLI UI
+Navigation demo game - CLI UI - The UI is only in Finnish.

 Java 8 / a CLI UI based game for a console / command prompt.